necopinus/necopinus.xyz/digital-orrery/2018-07-08-great-sand-dunes-national-park.md

 ![High desert scrubland ends abruptly in a field of high sand dunes](assets/2018-07-08-great-sand-dunes-national-park-13.webp)

 The eastern edge of the Great Sand Dunes at sunrise.
-Mount Herard can be seen in the background at right; Len Montgomery and Nathan Acks’ shadows are visible at left.
+Mount Herard can be seen in the background at right; Len Montgomery and Nathan Acks' shadows are visible at left.

 ![High desert scrubland ends abruptly in a field of high sand dunes](assets/2018-07-08-great-sand-dunes-national-park-14.webp)